rbong/vim-flog/FAQ.md

 Flog supports Vim and Neovim, as do gv.vim and gitv. gitgraph.nvim only supports Neovim.

-**Git client integration**
+**Plugin integration**

-Flog is designed as an extension to [fugitive.vim](https://github.com/tpope/vim-fugitive). gitv also integrates with fugitive.vim.
+Flog is designed as an extension to [fugitive.vim](https://github.com/tpope/vim-fugitive). gitv is also an extension for fugitive.vim. gv.vim requires fugitive.vim, but has less integration features by design. gitgraph.nvim has hooks to integrate with plugins such as [diffview](https://github.com/sindrets/diffview.nvim).
-The other plugins do not integrate with third-party git plugins by default.

 **Code quality and testing strategy**